 For an instantaneous spill in the BROPEP region (tropical water temperatures), Group IV (IFO/HFO/LSHFO) spills will typically increase in viscosity to become not amendable to dispersant within 6-24 hours; faster for HFO, slower for IFO and LSHFO, but more rapidly for any fuel type with increasing wind speeds.
 However, for a long duration release, fresh oil, still amenable to dispersant use would be available for several days.
-The longer duration release is also likely to result in longer thin 'streamers' of fresh oil which could be targeted by FWAD operations (refer Figure 9-1 and Figure 9-2).
+The longer duration release is also likely to result in longer thin 'streamers' of fresh oil which could be targeted by FWAD operations.